Jesus Is Female By Erik Machorro

 One Moravian preacher was locked out of the church and told to never return.
 He and his followers “broke in” to the church and he began a sermon.
 An angry mob quickly formed outside and 4 men entered the church and told the man to stop preaching.
 When he refused, the mob broke in, fought through the crowd, and grabbed the man and dragged him outside where the crowd beat him in the street.
 The Moravians were successfully driven out of the parish and never returned.

-history is as important as any others we may have read about.
+The Moravians are not a very well known group, but their place in American history is as important as any others we may have read about.
 We, as a country, were, and in many ways still remain, to be a country that proclaims religious freedom, but denies it to groups that we find threatening.
 To anyone interested in the secret history of America, or interested in how a culture could shape religion and vice-versa, this is the book for you.
 This book is not only a source of how radical religion shaped early America, but how it is still shaping us today.
 A violent response was brought up through religion, or through simple sexism.
 We can still see today how religion, or ANY belief, is still used as grounds for violence and retortion.

 No comments: